izelozhan/izelozhan/README.md

 ###

-<p align="left"> I thrive on crafting seamless, user-friendly web experiences.
-I specialize in React, Angular, and TypeScript, bringing designs to life with Tailwind, Bootstrap, and Angular Material.
-Turning Figma designs into functional, pixel-perfect interfaces is something I truly enjoy.
+<p align="left"> As a self-taught developer, I thrive on transforming ideas into seamless, user-friendly web experiences.
+With expertise in React, Angular, and TypeScript, I bring Figma designs to life using Tailwind, Bootstrap, and Angular Material, ensuring pixel-perfect, responsive interfaces.

-Currently, I’m learning Java through Year Up United and expanding my expertise in backend development with Java and SQL databases, aiming to become a Full-Stack Developer.
+Currently, I’m expanding my skills in Java and SQL through Year Up United, diving into backend development to become a well-rounded Full-Stack Developer.
+Beyond coding, I enjoy optimizing workflows, enhancing UI/UX, and building scalable applications that make an impact.

-If you’re passionate about Frontend Development, Full-Stack, or creating impactful digital experiences, let’s connect!

  </p>